Obesity & Weight Loss Surgery: A Comprehensive Guide to Shedding Excess Pounds and Gaining Life Back

 Behavior Therapy

-Cognitive Behavioral Therapy (CBT) can help identify eating triggers and form healthier habits.
+Cognitive Behavioral Therapy (CBT) helps identify emotional eating triggers and build healthier habits.

 Medications

-Drugs like Orlistat, Semaglutide, or Phentermine may assist with weight loss when combined with diet and lifestyle changes.
+• Prescription Drugs: Orlistat, Semaglutide, or Phentermine can assist when paired with lifestyle changes.

 Intra-Gastric Balloon Placement